Getting Started

 • Mountain Health Co-Op (Engage & Link plans)

 If you have a different insurance plan, I can provide a superbill for possible out-of-network reimbursement.
+Not sure what your plan covers?
+Your insurance provider can tell you your out-of-network mental health benefits — it's worth a quick call before reaching out.

 A limited number of sliding scale spots are available.
 You’re welcome to ask about current availability.